pavel-ivanov-rnd/iris-heaplang-experiments/README.md

 ## For Developers: How to update the Iris dependency

-- Do the change in Iris, push it.
+* Do the change in Iris, push it.
+* Wait for CI to publish a new Iris version on the opam archive, then run `opam update iris-dev`.
-- In iris-atomic, change opam.pins to point to the new commit.
+* In iris-examples, change the `opam` file to depend on the new version.
-- Run "make build-dep" (in iris-example) to install the new version of Iris.
+* Run `make build-dep` (in iris-examples) to install the new version of Iris.
-- You may have to do "make clean" as Coq will likely complain about .vo file mismatches.
+  You may have to do `make clean` as Coq will likely complain about .vo file mismatches.